 After working in various occupations including travel, retail and for the Royal Mail, Cathy persuaded me to go to university as a mature student.
 I came out of Dundee University with a history degree and a few more books published, including Sixpence for the Wind: a knot of nautical folklore and Across the Pond: chapters from the Atlantic.
 Shortly after, Fledgling Press published my first novel: Soldier of the Queen, which was partly based on the Boer War journal of my wife's great uncle.

-More recently I have concentrated on 19th century crime, both fiction and fact, and on the Scottish whaling industry.
+More recently I have concentrated on 19th-century crime, both fiction with Sergeant George Watters, and fact, and historical military novels, with my Eurasian officer Jack Windrush battling his way through Queen Victoria's Wars.
+I have also written non-fiction books on the Scottish whaling industry.
 I returned to university for a Masters degree in Cultural and Urban history, the dissertation of which was about the impact of urban improvement on crime patterns, and I have worked at the McManus Museum and Galleries in Dundee on the Dundee Whaling Project.
-At present I am a lecturer in Moray College in northern Scotland.